 Alternatively, you can use a sharp knife (the sharper, the better) with a metal guide.
 Go slow and steady with your cut, as wet paper tears easily.

 You can go ahead and hang the next length of wallpaper using the same steps as above.
 However, instead of using a pencil line to guide you, use the edge of the previous Paper you’ve just hung.

 Make sure each length of lining paper sits side-by-side and as close as possible without overlapping.
 You can use a seam roller along the join to give a seamless finish.

 9. Fit Lining Paper Around Obstacles

-No room is perfectly square and obstacle-free, so no doubt you will have switches, sockets, doors, windows and radiators to paper around.
-These areas can be tricky, but if you take your time, they are reasonably straightforward to paper around.
+No room is perfectly square and obstacle-free, so you will undoubtedly have switches, sockets, doors, windows and radiators to paper around.
+These areas can be tricky, but they are reasonably straightforward if you take your time.

-For switches and sockets, I recommend removing the top cover so you can apply the lining paper underneath.
-Cut an X shape into the paper where the socket will be and then cut away each flap before re-attaching the top cover.
+I recommend removing the top cover for switches and sockets so you can apply the lining paper underneath.
+Cut an X shape into the paper where the socket goes, and cut away each flap before re-attaching the top cover.

 If your radiators cannot be removed, apply the lining paper as far down into the back of the radiator as possible, using a small paint roller to smooth it down.

 Check out this video for a great demonstration:

 Once you’ve finished, the lining paper must dry before painting or hanging decorative wallpaper over the top.